2022 Minutes

 NEWS & EVENTS

-Cambridge Opera House Nearing Completion
+Cambridge Opera House Completed and For Sale

 The Cambridge Opera House or Legion

-Building is close to complete.
+Building is completed

-apartments and two commercial spaces in the
+two commercial spaces in the

 downtown area.
 The purpose is to attract